danielsaidi/SwiftUIKit/Readmes/Extensions.md

 # Extension

-`SwiftUIKit` contains additional logic in the form of extensions to `SwiftUI` components.
+`SwiftUIKit` contains extensions to `SwiftUI` types and components.

-Since this namespace will probably grow much and fast, extensions are not listed or described here.
+Since this namespace will probably grow much, individual extensions are not listed or demonstrated here.
 Instead, have a look at the source code to see what kind of extensions this library contains.
+They should all be pretty well documented.